Join me at Bayou Book Junkie for my Enemy Within cover reveal!!

 “Would we stay here?”
-His voice had dropped, low and gravely.
+His voice dropped.
 He squeezed Faisal’s hand.
 Was this for real?
 Was Faisal actually picking him up?
 Or was he reading too much into Arab friendliness and congeniality?
 Was he only seeing what he wanted to see?

-Or, worse.
+Or worse.
 Was this a trap?
 Iraq wasn’t Saudi, but there were still gangs of religious police.
-Caliphate infiltrators that loved to ‘expose’ hedonism and infidel corruption as proof that they were essential, a needed force for their firebrand, medieval Islam.
+Caliphate infiltrators that loved to expose hedonism and infidel corruption as proof that they were essential to protect their version of virtue.

 The smart thing to do would be to walk away.
-Politely thank him for the conversation and beg off, back to his apartment and go to sleep.
+Politely thank Faisal for the conversation and beg off back to his apartment and go to sleep.
 He’d jerk off for sure to this tonight, and probably for the next month or four, remembering Faisal’s smile, his eyes, the warmth of his skin.

-“We could stay, if you want.”
+“We could stay here if you want.”
 Faisal’s thumb brushed his hand again.
-“I would prefer to show you something other than this river, though.
-But only if you would like.”
+“I would prefer to show you different sights tonight.
+But only if you wish.
+Only if you desire to.”

 Jesus.
-He flushed all over, heat racing through him from head to toe.
+He flushed all over, heat racing through him.
 No mistaking what it was now.
-A blatant invitation.
-But was it honest?
+But could he trust it?
 Was it true?
 Was he about to be the star of his very own YouTube video and end up a sad, tragic headline, the American who couldn’t control his lust?
 Couldn’t keep it in his pants?